taciogt/medium-examples/wip-go-data-pipelines/post.md

 # Go Data Pipelines

-> How to use Go pipelines to abstract iteration complexity while properly testing them
+> How to use Go pipelines to abstract iteration complexity and enable easy to use I/O optimization

 Pipelines are a Go concurrency pattern for creating a continuous stream of data and enables the responsibilities of producing and consuming information to be very loosely coupled.
 But at the same time that concurrency is a beautiful word for software engineering, it is dreaded by the challenges and new concerns it brings to the craft.

-This article tries to address these challenges by providing some examples that hopefully will shed a light when walking this treacherous path.
-Those names and definitions aren't some standard or consensus across the community, but rather the author own conventions while testing and learning those ideas.
+This article tries to address those challenges by providing some examples that hopefully will shed a light when walking this treacherous path.
+The names and definitions used during the discussion aren't some standard or consensus across the community, but rather the author own conventions while testing and learning those ideas.

 ## What is a pipeline